Banknotes of Northern Ireland: 2007 issue

 In November 2006, Ulster Bank issued its first commemorative banknote – an issue of one million £5 notes commemorating the first anniversary of the death of Northern Irish footballer George Best.
 This was the first Ulster Bank banknote to incorporate their new logo and the entire issue was taken by collectors within hours of becoming available in bank branches.

 2019–20 issue

-Ulster Bank released a new series of vertical polymer banknotes in 2019 and 2020, replacing all of it its paper notes that were in circulation.
+Ulster Bank released a new series of polymer vertical banknotes in 2019 and 2020, replacing all of it its paper notes that were in circulation.

 As part of the transfer of the business of Ulster Bank Limited to National Westminster Bank PLC that was completed on 3 May 2021, in 2020 the right to issue banknotes was transferred from Ulster Bank Limited to National Westminster Bank PLC on 30 June 2020.